 Microaggressions and Master Signs

 The Emperor pulled me aside, the lucidity quickly vanishing from his elder eyes.
 He begin rambling about a lost son before passing a red amulet into my palms.
 The Amulet of Kings, he calls it, but I picked up on the racial undertones pretty quickly.
 You might be the Emperor of Tamriel, but you’re still just another White Man.
+I barely had time to lecture him about the weight of his microaggression in a heteronormative society and the importance of intersectional feminist racial politics before an assassin burst from the wall and stabbed him fatally in the neck.
+Whoops.

-This but redder.
+This but redder

 Fresh Drip and Forbidden Ruins

 At last, I emerged from the sewers into the open world of Cyrodiil.
 My red, round form was battered, but my resolve remained unbroken.
+One thing is certain: the journey to reclaim my human form has only just begun.

 "BY THE GODS, IS THAT MAN HORRIBLY SUNBURNED?
 WHY IS HE SO RED?"